 Biosecurity and Plant Health Policy

 Our objective is to supply the highest quality plants.
-To do these we carry out regular visits to our suppliers to hand pick our stock whilst also checking their biosecurity standards and doing our own risk register assessment on our suppliers.
+To do this we carry out regular visits to our suppliers to hand pick our stock whilst also checking their biosecurity standards and doing our own risk register assessment on suppliers.

-At Provender Nurseries the Nursery Production & Bio-Security Manager is the dedicated person responsible for the biosecurity & plant health and APHA’s direct contact within the business.
-It is the nursery production & bio-security manager’s job to keep up to date with all the latest legislations and changes for importing stock from European and non-European countries, to reduce the risk of bringing in and spread of any regulated pest and diseases.
-Whilst also passing on the information down through the rest of the business, making sure everyone in the company understands their roles and responsibilities for bio-security.
-Provender Nurseries uses a wide range of plant suppliers, as a result of this we screen all of them with regular questionnaires regarding their biosecurity & plant health principles, along with the questionnaires we carry out yearly visits to them when we hand picking the stock we bring it in to Provender Nurseries.
+At Provender Nurseries the Nursery Production & Biosecurity Manager is the dedicated person responsible for the biosecurity & plant health and APHA’s direct contact within the business.
+It is the Nursery Production & Biosecurity Manager’s job to keep up to date with all the latest legislations and changes for importing stock from European and non-European countries, to reduce the risk of bringing in and spread of any regulated pest and diseases.
+Whilst also passing on the information down through the rest of the business, making sure everyone in the company understands their roles and responsibilities for biosecurity.
+Provender Nurseries uses a wide range of plant suppliers, who are screened with regular questionnaires regarding their biosecurity & plant health principles, as well as carrying out yearly visits.

 Provender Nurseries feels that training and education is a vital aspect of biosecurity & plant health on site.
 This is why we carry out staff training regularly throughout the year, either internally or with our APHA inspector coming in to train our staff.
 It is also just as important to train and teach our customers on the amount of work that goes into biosecurity & plant health behind the scenes and explain why there may be an extended waiting time for the stock to come in from deliveries.

 How Provender Nurseries Plan on achieving its Biosecurity & Plant Health policy

 Biosecurity is always changing and moving forwards.
 Provender Nurseries will achieve this by the following;